Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (0.61) in the period of the last 5 years, the ratio of return and volatility (Sharpe) of 0 of iShares MSCI Qatar ETF is lower, thus worse.
+• Compared with the benchmark SPY (0.63) in the period of the last 5 years, the Sharpe Ratio of 0.09 of iShares MSCI Qatar ETF is lower, thus worse.

 Sortino: